CarnegieHall/webarchiving/webarchivingprimer.md

 - Are media files not playing?
 - Are text or design elements missing or inaccurate because the CSS is not captured?
 - Is navigation required, and to what extent?
 What links are broken?
+- For sites with features that no longer function - how do you capture the existence and/or experience of the older, functioning site?

 ## Different types of captures